Identifying common Wi‑Fi configuration mistakes

 Home network environments

-In flats and terraced houses, shared 2.4 GHz channels become saturated.
-Devices will pick slower rates to maintain a link.
-Check other wireless networks with an analyser.
-The location of the router matters too.
-Placing it in a cupboard or behind a TV gives obvious dead spots.
+In flats and terraced houses, shared 2.4 GHz channels get crowded fast.
+Devices then drop to slower rates just to keep the link up.
+Check nearby wireless networks with an analyser.
+Placement matters too.
+A router in a cupboard or behind a TV will give you dead spots, no mystery there.

 Public Wi-Fi settings

 Public APs often use client isolation, captive portals, and short DHCP leases.
-If your device keeps getting assigned a different IP every few minutes, you will see intermittent failures with long-lived connections like SSH.
-The exact hint is the captive portal web page prompting login.
-Treat public Wi‑Fi as transient; do not expect reliable long sessions.
+If your device keeps getting a different IP every few minutes, long-lived connections like SSH will fall over.
+The giveaway is the captive portal page asking for login.
+Treat public Wi-Fi as temporary and unreliable for long sessions.

 Device-specific issues

-Some phones and cheap smart devices have buggy roaming or power-save logic.
-If only one device loses connection while others are fine, the issue is the device.
-Use device logs or a fresh OS update.
-If a device reports “Authentication timeout” while others do not, suspect a driver or firmware bug.
+Some phones and cheap smart devices have poor roaming or power-save behaviour.
+If only one device loses connection while the rest are fine, suspect the device rather than the network.
+Check device logs or apply a fresh OS update.
+If one device reports “Authentication timeout” and the others do not, a driver or firmware bug is a decent bet.

 Find the cause